sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ![Vulnerabilities reported in JRE](img/security-testing/jre-vuln.png)

 The plots show the number of vulnerabilities (left) and type of vulnerabilities (right) in the Java Runtime Environment (JRE) from 2007 to 2019.
 The spike in 2013 and 2014 is due to the exploitation of the *Type Confusion Vulnerability* (explained later), that allows a user to bypass the Java Security Manager and perform highly privileged actions.
+Functional bugs, such as uncaught exceptions, are common causes of crashing apps in Java.

 ### Android vulnerabilities